MicrosoftDocs/common-data-model-and-service/common-data-model/hied-accelerator.md

 - Program Version
 - Program Version Detail

-## Forms and dashboards
+## Forms, dashboards, and apps

 The Higher Education component combines standard Dynamics 365 entities with customized entities to make it easier to build solutions.
-This section describes some of the forms, apps, and dashboards that demonstrate the new entities and the data model.
+This section describes some of the forms, dashboards, and apps that demonstrate the new entities and the data model.
 <!--note from editor: Since this says the following sections are under this one, I made them all H3s until you get to Additional Resources.  -->

 ### Business partner dashboard